desireemoon/outfit-creator/README.md

 ### MVP/PostMVP - 5min

 MVP:
-- database container multiple clothing tables (based on category) and outfit table (hold clothing IDs for associations)
+- database containing multiple clothing tables (based on category) and outfit table (hold clothing IDs for associations)
 - Show a list of each clothing category
 - Allow user to CRUD outfits
 - Allow user to CRUD clothing articles